 We have taken a strategic approach to our network build out through a combination of investment in our network and through national roaming/network sharing agreements.
-Through our own network, we provide coverage to 86% of the Polish population as of June 30, 2014, including 86% 3G coverage and 45% 4G LTE coverage, while we also provide 2G/3G/4G LTE coverage under long-term national roaming/network sharing agreements that we have negotiated with the other major Polish MNOs, Plus, Orange and T-Mobile which extends our available network to 99% of the population and provides our subscribers with unmatched network coverage with access to all four major mobile networks in Poland.
+Through our own network, we provide coverage to 88% of the Polish population as of September 30, 2014, including 88% 3G coverage and 63% 4G LTE coverage, while we also provide 2G/3G/4G LTE coverage under long-term national roaming/network sharing agreements that we have negotiated with the other major Polish MNOs, Plus, Orange and T-Mobile which extends our available network to 99% of the population and provides our subscribers with unmatched network coverage with access to all four major mobile networks in Poland.
 This strategy allows us to provide wide coverage as well as benefiting from a built-in redundancy, such that if there is a failure of any one network, there are always three back-up networks available, as well as allowing us to manage our level of capital expenditures by being able to choose whether to build out our own network or rely on national roaming/network sharing coverage in a specific area.

 Our 1800 MHz technology neutral frequency license, acquired in June 2013, requires us to utilize this frequency on 3,200 sites, of which 50% must be in communes of less than 100,000 inhabitants and which we are allowed to achieve by upgrading network equipment on existing sites to use 2G and 4G LTE in the 1800 MHz band and which we are obliged to fulfill by June 2015.
-We have currently installed 1800 MHz equipment on 2,857 base sites as of June 30, 2014, representing approximately 89% of total requirement.
+We have installed 1800 MHz equipment on 3,493 base sites as of September 30, 2014, of which more than 1,600 in communes of less than 100,00 inhabitants, thus fulfilling the license requirements.
 Following this expansion, we believe we will have sufficient capacity to service our expected subscriber base in the medium term, and our capital expenditures required for further upgrades and new sites with respect to the roll-out of our 4G LTE network will be reduced, although any new frequency reservations we acquire could require significant capital outlays and additional investments in our networks.